daostack/arc.js_legacy/docs/Events.md

 ### Mapping tx
 ### Specifying Events
-You specify which event to which you wish to subscribe using a string which as an event specifier (or in the code, the event "topic").
+You specify which event to which you wish to subscribe using a string as an event specifier (or in the code, the event "topic").
 The event specifier typically incorporates an Arc contract name which will map to events published by a wrapper class for that contract.
 For example, the event specifier "txReceipts.DaoCreator" refers to "txReceipts" events published by [DaoCreatorWrapper](api/classes/DaoCreatorWrapper).

 !!! note
     There are a couple of exceptions when a specific contract is not involved, namely with `DAO.new` and `ContractWrapper.setParameters` (the latter covers all calls to [ContractWrapperBase.setParameters](api/classes/ContractWrapperBase#setParameters).